 The team at Houston Spine & Rehabilitation Centers offers customized treatment plans to address the root cause of your headaches and migraines.
-For example, you might find that chiropractic care, massage therapy, or physical therapy to reduce tension in your back, neck, and jaw significantly reduces or eliminates your headaches.
+For example, chronic headaches treatment in The Woodlands and Houston, you might find that chiropractic care, massage therapy, or physical therapy to reduce tension in your back, neck, and jaw significantly reduces or eliminates your headaches.

 Following a thorough assessment, your provider might recommend that you follow an elimination diet for a few weeks and then gradually add food back in to identify any headache or migraine triggers.
 They might also recommend lifestyle adjustments or nutritional supplements to enhance your overall health and lower your risk of headaches.